St John Ambulance

-St John Ambulance is the name of a number of affiliated organisations in different countries which teach and provide first aid and emergency medical services, and are primarily staffed by volunteers.
-The associations are overseen by the international Order of St John and its priories (national branches).
+St John Ambulance is an affiliated movement of charitable organisations in mostly Commonwealth countries which provide first aid education, products and services as well as emergency medical services.
+St John organisations are primarily staffed by volunteer members and funded through their commercial endeavours, government contracts or donations.
+The associations are supported by the International Secretariat of the Order of St John (based in London) and its national priories.

 History

-The first such organisation to be founded was the St John Ambulance Association, which was founded in 1877 in England.
-Its first uniformed first-aiders were founded in 1887 as the St John Ambulance Brigade.
-These two have since been merged into a single association.
-St John Ambulance now have over 40 national organisations, many of which are affiliated with Johanniter International, and over 500,000 volunteers worldwide.
+The first such organisation to be founded was the St John Ambulance Association, which was founded on 10 July 1877 in England to teach first aid in large railway centres and mining districts.
+Its first uniformed first-aiders were founded in June 1887 as the St John Ambulance Brigade.
+On 14 May 1888, the Order of St John was granted royal charter by Queen Victoria.
+In 1908, the organisation ceased operation in Scotland on mutual agreement with the St Andrew's Ambulance Association.

+In 1974, the St John Ambulance Association and the St John Ambulance Brigade were amalgamated to form the St John Ambulance Foundation.

+St John Ambulance now have over 40 national organisations - the charitable activity of The Order of St John, and approximately 200,000 volunteers worldwide.

 The Order of St John owns the brand name in most countries (with the notable exception of India, which has a St John Ambulance organisation that is unconnected to the international movement).
 Logos vary in different countries but always contain the eight-pointed white Maltese cross as the essential identifier.
 Like the Order, St John Ambulance associations accept members of all religions.
 Their geographic organisation differs from the Order, and they have to contend with the differing national laws, medical practices and cultures of countries.
 As a result, the role and organisation of St John Ambulance varies by country.